m-seijo/minimo/README.md

 minimo
 ======

-a super minimal WordPress theme
+a super minimal website theme that is extremely fast and user friendly.